Btibert3/tableau-r/README.md

 at programming than myself, it appears that it should be possible to build an `R` package to interface with the API.

-In my head, this is what a some `R` code would look like:
+In my head, this is what a some `R` code might look like if an `R` package were available:

 ```R
   library(tableauR)